Xlqmu/RM_referee/README.md

 # RM_referee
-A serial data packet simulation system for a marshalling referee system designed to improve visual performance.
+A serial data packet simulation system for the referee system, designed to improve the efficiency of robot debugging.